Night of the Gods

 Night of the Gods is a 1959 British radio play by Bruce Stewart set in the context of the 1886 eruption of Mount Tarawera.
-The play was broadcast on the evening 31st January 1959 and the afternoon of the 2nd of February 1959.
+The play was broadcast on the evening 31 January 1959 and the afternoon of 2 February 1959.

 The play was performed on Australian radio in 1961.

 Premise

 Case, an embittered Englishman, flees a robbery with a Maori.
 In the bush he changes clothes with a clergyman.